TalkingQuickly/talkingquickly.github.io/_posts/2014-1-1-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 This allows you to define your common config files in `shared` which will be used by all stages (staging & production for example) while still allowing for some templates to differ between stages.

+Finally this section:

+    # remove the default nginx configuration as it will tend
+    # to conflict with our configs.
+    before 'deploy:setup_config', 'nginx:remove_default_vhost'

+    # reload nginx to it will pick up any modified vhosts from
+    # setup_config
+    after 'deploy:setup_config', 'nginx:reload'

+    # Restart monit so it will pick up any monit configurations
+    # we've added
+    after 'deploy:setup_config', 'monit:restart'

+Means that after `deploy:setup_config` is run, we:

+* Delete the `default` nginx Virtualhost to stop it over-riding our VirtualHost
+* Reload Nginx to pickup any changes to the VirtualHost
+* Reload Monit to pickup any changes to the Monit configuration

 Check that you're happy with the contents of the configuration files and then copy them to your production server with:

 ``` bash